auehc/AUCTF-2020/Reversing/reversing_challenges.md

 ## Interpreted Language

-Runs through different hashing algorithms and the user has to crack the hashes
+Runs through different hashing algorithms and the user has to crack the hashes, some are XOR encrypted.